 In a food processor, add all the ingredients except the food coloring and process until the batter comes together.

-You may have to process by 30-second bursts, stop, scrape the sides of the bowl and repeat until the batter comes together.
+You may have to process in 30-second bursts, stop, scrape the sides of the bowl and repeat until the batter comes together.

 You must use an egg silicone mold to give an egg shape to the filling.
 In fact, the batter is fragile and won’t hold into an egg shape if compacted in your hands.

-The coconut oil firm up under 23C/76F, giving the creamy coconut texture to the eggs.
+The coconut oil firmed up under 76°F (23°C), giving the creamy coconut texture to the eggs.